-After 26 years in public education, Dennis O'Connor returned to graduate school to earn an advanced degree in online teaching and learning.
-He now designs and teaches online professional development courses based on his extensive classroom experience in technology and language arts.
-He is currently Program Advisor for the E-Learning and Online Teaching Graduate Certificate Program at the University of Wisconsin Stout.
-He is also a founding partner of 21st Century Information Fluency Partners (21cif.com).
-Additionally, he is the social media manager for InstructOnline.com and The Mountain Fund (Nepal Relief) Mr. O'Connor is also active as an ISTE NETS Standards Consultant and program reviewer.
-Areas of particular interest include e-learning and online teaching, 21st century information skills, Six Traits writing assessment, online technology tools, multicultural education and National Educational Technology Standards.
-Previously he taught reading and writing to combined classes of seventh- and eighth- graders at Kingsbury Middle School in Zephyr Cove.
-An early believer in computer technologies as superior tools for teaching "writing as process," Mr. O'Connor was one of the first educators in his district to promote and develop computer training programs for other educators.
-Since the early 1980's, Mr. O'Connor led numerous teacher training programs, established an electronic mail service, created an on-line literary magazine and advised high school classes in their transition from typing to word processing.
-As part of an interdisciplinary unit on Japan developed by Mr. O'Connor and several colleagues, students explored Japanese culture, history and language, and developed an Internet pen pal program with English-speaking Japanese high school students.
+After 26 years in public education, Dennis O'Connor returned to graduate school earning an advanced degree in online teaching and learning and a second degree in instructional design and curriculum integration.
+For 20 years he designed and taught online professional development courses based on his extensive classroom experience in technology and language arts.
+He was Program Advisor for the E-Learning and Online Teaching Graduate Certificate Program at the University of Wisconsin Stout.
+He was an e-learning architect for the Ilinois Math and Science Academy (IMSA), specializing in Information Fluency.
+Additionally, he was social media manager for InstructOnline.com and The Mountain Fund (Nepal Relief).
+Mr. O'Connor was also a founding member of the ISTE NETS Standards review program.
+As a co-creator of 21st Century Information Fluency Partners (21cif.com), he developed self-paced learning modules still online to this day.
+Areas of particular interest include health information fluency, patient empowerment, ethical research, e-learning, and online teaching, 21st-century information skills, Six Traits writing assessment, online technology tools, and multicultural education.
+Previously he taught reading and writing to combined classes of seventh- and eighth-graders at Kingsbury Middle School in Zephyr Cove Nevada.
+An early believer in computer technologies as superior tools for teaching "writing as a process," Mr. O'Connor was the first in his district to develop word processing training and computer use programs for students and teachers.
+In the early 1980s, Mr. O'Connor created a BBS-based online literary magazine and advised high school classes on electronic database research.
+As part of an interdisciplinary unit on Japan developed by Mr. O'Connor and several colleagues, students explored Japanese culture, history, and language, and developed an Internet pen pal program with English-speaking Japanese high school students.
+Mr. O'Connor is currently the Chief Learning Officer for Precision Healthcare Ecosystem (PHE).

 1972 University of California - Berkeley, B.A.
 (1972)